wp-plugins/graphic-wp-sitemap/readme.txt

 Designed for modern browsers.
 Best Viewed in Google Chrome (sorry Internet Explorer)

-== Instructions ==

-After installing and activating the plugin, your new widget will appear in the dashboard (/wp-admin)

-You can find instructions on how to organize your content for a good indexing and pagerank on search engines at [Gallant Fish Internet Marketing](http://gallantfish.com/blog/)

-Check out [Graphic WP Sitemap](http://socialblogsitewebdesign.com/wordpress-plugins/graphic-wp-sitemap) for bug reports, updates and help

 == Screenshots ==

 1. Rollover any first and second level page to highlight it as a group with its children.
 2. Rollover any third level page to reveal the whole name.
 3. Click the "Fullscreen" link to expand the widget to an overlay fullscreen mode.

+== Instructions ==

+After installing and activating the plugin, your new widget will appear in the dashboard (/wp-admin)

+You can find instructions on how to organize your content for a good indexing and pagerank on search engines at [Gallant Fish Internet Marketing](http://gallantfish.com/blog/)

+Check out [Graphic WP Sitemap](http://socialblogsitewebdesign.com/wordpress-plugins/graphic-wp-sitemap) for bug reports, updates and help.

 == Changelog ==